fmauger1/QMol-grid/README.md

 SCF     =   QMol_DFT_SCF_Anderson;
 SCF.solveSCF(DFT);
 ```
+The "`% Molecular model`" block defines the atomic effective potential, specifying the name, bare charge, and location of each atomic center, respectively.
+The "`% DFT model`" block first defines the molecular potential `Vext`, followed by the DFT functionals `Vh` and `Vxc` to be used in the (TD)DFT calculations -- see the documentation's ground-state DFT tutorial for further details regarding the model parameters.
+The final block "`% DFT ground state`" first creates the eigen-state DFT solver, here an Anderson mixing scheme, and performs the ground-state self-consistent field (SCF) calculation.

 Next, we manually induce an excitation in the molecular cation by successively (i) replacing one of the Kohn-sham orbitals by a superposition of molecular-orbital states (excitation part) and (ii) removing an electron, going from 3 to 2, from the down-spin Kohn-Sham orbitals (ionization part).
 ```Matlab
 % Induce excitation